r4nked/Backend/README.md

 the development and test databases.

 Run `rails server` to run the development server.
-The production files are deployed automatically by Heroku once the Travis CI build passes.
+The production files are deployed automatically by Fly.io once the Travis CI build passes.

 In order to develop with the full stack, you will need to check out and run the front-end too.
 An example Procfile that does this: